Errors

 ctxThe request context (includes user, ws, etc.)

-For cron jobs, use the standalone onCronError function:
+For errors in cron jobs, effects, and derived streams, use the standalone onError function:

 });